 If you want to learn how to stop jealous thoughts in their tracks, it’s crucial to keep an open mind to concepts that might seem strange, or counterintuitive at first.

 In my guidebook on overcoming retroactive jealousy, I emphasize that no thought can have power over you without your permission.

 When a jealous thought, or “mental movie” takes hold, some part of you is giving that thought power to disrupt your day.
 You can stop jealous thoughts by refusing to give them that power.

 When you let an unwanted thought get to you, on some level you are saying: “Even though you’re just a thought–transitory, fleeting, not particularly noteworthy or interesting–I’m handing my power over to you.
 I’m letting you impact my mood; I’m letting you dictate how I feel.
 You’re in the driver’s seat now, not me.”

-A few days ago, myself and a few members of my “Inner Circle” discussion group were discussing this phenomenon, and how to “take back” the power jealous thoughts have over us.
+Not long ago, myself and a few members of my Facebook “Inner Circle” discussion group were discussing this phenomenon, and how to “take back” the power jealous thoughts have over us.
 I think the best way to regain power over jealous thoughts is to not give unwanted thoughts power in the first place.

 Now, I realize that you might be thinking: “OK Zach, that sounds great, but what does it look like in practice?
 How do I prevent jealous thoughts from having power over me?”

 Here’s a very simple exercise I shared in the forum that you might also want to try:

 Tell unwanted thoughts “No” as soon as they appear.